 - To the right of your article, in the content blocks dialog, click Enable to activate the content block feature in your article.

 Activation takes a few seconds, then the message changes to specify that the article is now using content blocks.
-You are ready to start reusing content (see Creating and inserting reusable content and Managing content blocks).
+You are ready to start reusing content (see Creating and inserting reusable content and Managing content blocks in articles).

 Disabling content blocks for an article

-You have the option to disable content blocks for any article that is already enabled to use them.
+You can disable content blocks for any article that is already enabled to use them.

 To disable content blocks